liam2/liam2/README.rst

 Credits
 -------

-The software is being developed at the Federal Planning Bureau (Belgium), with funding and testing by CEPS/INSTEAD (Luxembourg) and IGSS (Luxembourg), and funding from the European Community.
-It is the spiritual successor of LIAM 1, developed by Cathal O'Donoghue.
-See the CREDITS file for details.
+The software is being developed mainly at the Federal Planning Bureau (Belgium), with funding and testing by CEPS/INSTEAD (Luxembourg) and IGSS (Luxembourg), and funding from the European Commission.
+See the :ref:`credits page <credits>` for details.

 Contact
 -------